Arudjreis/awesome-security-GRC/README.md

 # :mortar_board: What is Security GRC?

+The security GRC field is covering lots of ground and include a varied number of tasks and responsibilities.
+Some of them will sound exciting, some will reignite very painful memories.

 ## :guardsman: Governance

 Governance, as the name implies, focuses on how security is managed and its oversight.
 This could include building the security strategy, managing the security programme and ensuring continous monitoring of workstreams.